-One reason why passengers are prohibited on ATV's is because their presence throws off the weight and balance of the ATV.
-Cargo can do the same if it weighs too much.
-Limit the ATV to the load capacity ratings identified in the following chart for the particular model being operated.
-So if you're weighing in at over 215 lb (97 kg) when you ride, leave some of that extra cargo at home.
-The combined weight limit, including you, your rack cargo, and your trailer, is a specified amount, so consult the ATV Load Capacity Ratings chart and monitor it carefully.
+Limit the ATV to the load capacity ratings identified in the Load Capacity Ratings chart.
+So if you and your passenger combined weigh in at over 500 lb (226 kg), leave some of that extra cargo at home.
+The combined weight limit, including you, your passenger, your rack cargo, and your trailer, is a specified amount, so consult the chart and monitor it carefully.

 Extra weight on the ATV will also throw you off balance if it's not distributed evenly, side-to-side and front-to-rear.
-If you have 160 lb (73 kg) on the rear rack only and you're heading up an incline, shifting your own weight forward isn't going to do enough to compensate for that cargo sitting over the back tires.

-Cargo has such a huge affect on ATV handling that you need to pay a lot of attention to your speed.
+Cargo has such a huge affect on handling that you need to pay a lot of attention to your speed.
 Even on really level areas, you should keep it under 10 mph (16 kph) if you've got a trailer attached.
 Avoid uneven terrain.
 Also, consider that your braking distance is going to increase with the more weight you carry.